inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 This process describes the steps to prepare an inmanta project for production release.

-All packages should be hosted in an internal, curated python repository (like nexus or devpi).
-For security reasons, the default pip config, which pulls packages from ``https://pypi.org/`` should never be used (See `PEP 708 <https://peps.python.org/pep-0708/#motivation>`_ for more information).
+All private packages should be hosted in an internal, curated python repository (like nexus or devpi).
+For security reasons, the default pip config, which pulls packages from ``https://pypi.org/`` should not be used.
+(See `PEP 708 <https://peps.python.org/pep-0708/#motivation>`_ for more information).
+This default pip config can be used in projects relying only on public modules and Python dependencies.
 See the :ref:`specify_location_pip` section for more information on how to set the project's pip configuration.

 Context